Atlas-OS/docs/docs/contributing/playbook.md

 ### What Atlas uses internally

-You can learn as you go, but consider getting some familiarity with the following if you're going to directly contribute to the Playbook:
+You can learn as you go, but consider getting some familiarity with the following if you're going to contribute to the Playbook directly:

 - [Visual Studio Code (VSCode)](https://code.visualstudio.com/learn)
 - [PowerShell scripting](https://learn.microsoft.com/en-us/powershell/scripting/learn/ps101/01-getting-started)